EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 Once you have generated your token it can be used and tested in your own applications.
 Launch a Python session and follow the steps below to check whether the token works.

 #### Read the token from file
-Assuming you have stored the token in a file named `token` and it is accessible from the current working directory, you can read it using the following commands:
+Assuming you have stored the token in a file named `token` and it is accessible from the current working directory, you can read it using the following commands in a Python session:
 ```python
 >>> f = open(r'token', 'r')
 >>> token = f.read()